aryan8923/Battery-Analysis-Usage-Tool/README.md

 ### To be added in future releases
 - GPU usage monitoring (Different GPUs require different utilities for the task.
 Nvidia GPUs require `nvidia-smi`, Intel GPU's require `intel-gpu-tools`, AMD either `fglrx` or `RadeonTop`.)
 - Proper GUI tkinter program for it

+### Copyright
+Battery Usage Analysis Tool is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Battery Usage Analysis Tool is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Battery Usage Analysis Tool.
+If not, see <https://www.gnu.org/licenses/>.